codemagic-ci-cd/codemagic-docs/content/building/automatic-build-triggering.md

 Under Automatic build triggering, you can select when to trigger builds.

-**Trigger on every push**.
+**Trigger on push**.
 When checked, a build will be started every time you commit code to any of the tracked branches.

 **Trigger on pull request update** (not supported for apps from custom sources).
 When checked, your workflow is run when a pull request is opened or updated to verify the resulting merge commit.